 If a person wants to eat (mostly) anything they want while in a deficit, they’ll have to make sure they meet the following requirements:

-Some may also ask “Can you eat whatever you want if you workout” and the answer is similar because weight loss comes down to creating a calorie deficit first, and eating healthy foods second.
+Some people wonder if you can eat whatever you want if you work out.
+The answer is that weight loss primarily depends on creating a calorie deficit, with eating healthy foods being a secondary consideration.
 Plus, working out can allow you to eat more which in turn, means you might be able to eat a cookie or a few extra 100 calories while staying in a deficit.

 Remember, food is meant to fuel the body and give it the energy it needs to get through the day.
 An occasional treat can be nice, but a healthy diet and proper nutrition will help people feel their best as they reach their weight loss goals.

 Proper, balanced nutrition and regular movement can help anyone feel healthy, strong, and energized.
-Folks who stick with it will reach their goals before they know it — and they will know the answer to “can you eat anything on a calorie deficit?” is yes, but you shouldn’t.
+People who persist will achieve their goals sooner than expected — and they will understand that while you can eat anything on a calorie deficit, it’s not advisable.

 References